Bridges

 • These bridges may not respect the original author's privacy or require them to opt-out of federation, republishing without the original author's permission or consent.

-• There are a variety of backend issues when these bridged accounts are followed, unfollowed, replied to, and so on.
-For example, often the bridge implementations do not respond properly because they are overloaded or incorrectly implemented.
+• Creates a single point of failure between networks, bridge implementations may not respond properly because they are overloaded or incorrectly implemented.

 Bluesky

-Bluesky intends to be a decentralized and federated service like Mastodon, but using their own AT Protocol instead of ActivityPub.
-While federation is still under development, developers have already created bridges that would create a link between servers running Mastodon and Bluesky.
+Bluesky intends to be a decentralized and federated service, but using their own AT Protocol instead of ActivityPub.

 At this time, we have defederated from the known Bluesky bridge that is being developed, brid.gy.